spikestats/spikestats.github.io/privacy.md

 Any of the information we collect from you may be used in one of the following ways:

-  -To personalize your experience (your information helps us to better respond to your individual needs) -To improve our app (we continually strive to improve our app offerings based on the information and feedback we receive from you)
+- To personalize your experience (your information helps us to better respond to your individual needs)
+- To improve our app (we continually strive to improve our app offerings based on the information and feedback we receive from you)
-  -To improve customer service (your information helps us to more effectively respond to your customer service requests and support needs)
+- To improve customer service (your information helps us to more effectively respond to your customer service requests and support needs)

 ### How Long Do We Keep Your Information?